oddbird/css-sandbox/src/scope/parent-selector.md

 Note that `&`…

 - Represents the parent selector, matching the same elements
-- Is implied first unless explicitly placed in a nested selector
+- Is implied at the start unless explicitly placed in a nested selector
 - Implicit and explicit starting `&` match the same elements
 - Implicit and explicit starting `&` have the same specificity